-Beans van Zyl, full time mommy and healthy recipe developer features a foodie blog and instagram profile that we regularly drool over.
-She is a great believer in wholesome eating for the whole family, and we were thrilled when she agreed to share her decadent Frozen Fudge recipe on this blog.
+Beans van Zyl, mommy-extraordinaire and healthy recipe developer, features a foodie blog and instagram profile that we regularly drool over.
+She is a firm believer that wholesome eating for the whole family can not only be good for you but delicious too!
+We were thrilled when she agreed to share her decadent Frozen Fudge recipe on this blog.

 These lovely little peanut butter treats are so incredibly delicious and easy to make.
 This recipe is wonderful to make with the kids because all you need to do is mix the ingredients together, pour them into cupcake cases or ice molds and place in the freezer until set.
 We have a constant supply of this “fudge” in our freezer. – Beans van Zyl